intel/nauta/docs/installation-and-configuration/System_Software_Components_Requisites/SSCR.md

-# Nauta System Software Components Requisites
+# Nauta System Software Components
-As shown in the table below, these are the packages included in the install package.
+Nauta relies on several external software components, listed in the table below.
+These components are included in Nauta, and installed automatically as part of the Nauta installation process.

 ## List of External Software Components

-The table shows the software package that includes the external software components for Nauta.
+The following table lists Nauta's external software components and their versions.

 Name | Version | Project link
 --- | --- | ---